-Masked video autoencoder approaches have demonstrated their potential by significantly outperforming previous self-supervised learning methods in video representation learning.
-However, they require an excessive amount of computations and memory while predicting uninformative tokens/frames due to random masking strategies, requiring excessive computing power for training. (e.g., over 16 nodes with 128 NVIDIA A100 GPUs (Feichtenhofer et al., 2022)).
-To resolve this issue, we exploit the unequal information density among the patches in videos and propose Efficient Masked Video AutoEncoder by Removing REdundant Spatiotemporal Tokens (EVEREST), a new token selection method for video representation learning that finds tokens containing rich motion features and drops uninformative ones during both pre-training and fine-tuning.
-We further present an informationintensive frame selection strategy that allows the model to focus on informative and causal frames with minimal redundancy.
-Our method significantly reduces computation and memory requirements of Masked video autoencoder, enabling the pre-training and fine-tuning on a single machine with 8 GPUs while achieving comparable performance to computation- and memory-heavy baselines on multiple benchmarks and on the uncurated Ego4D dataset.
+Masked Video Autoencoder (MVA) approaches have demonstrated their potential by significantly outperforming previous video representation learning methods.
+However, they waste an excessive amount of computations and memory in predicting uninformative tokens/frames due to random masking strategies. (e.g., over 16 nodes with 128 NVIDIA A100 GPUs (Feichtenhofer et al., 2022)).
+To resolve this issue, we exploit the unequal information density among the patches in videos and propose EVEREST, a surprisingly efficient MVA approach for video representation learning that finds tokens containing rich motion features and discards uninformative ones during both pre-training and fine-tuning.
+We further present an information-intensive frame selection strategy that allows the model to focus on informative and causal frames with minimal redundancy.
+Our method significantly reduces the computation and memory requirements of MVA, enabling the pre-training and fine-tuning on a single machine with 8 GPUs while achieving comparable performance to computation- and memory-heavy baselines on multiple benchmarks and the uncurated Ego4D dataset.
 We hope that our work contributes to reducing the barrier to further research on video understanding.